Chapter 9. Connection Points

 window identifier.

-class to manage the type information for the deriving class T
+class to manage the type information for the deriving class T. The default CComTypeInfoHolder class is

 generally acceptable.